ucynik/ZOOTLAB/README.md

 In Unity, open `Enemies` in the Hierarchy and find an arbitrary enemy asset.
 The Inspector will show a `SkeletonAnimation` component attached to the asset.
 In the `Mesh Renderer` apply your enemy's `material` here (you can drag and drop), then apply your enemy's `SkeletonData` in their respective attributes.
 Press `Reload` under the `SkeletonAnimation` component and your enemy's model should appear.

 Make sure to set animations in the `Animate` component if applicable.
 Animations for a model can be viewed in the `Animation Name` dropdown under the `SkeletonAnimation` component.
-If your enemy will use an animation, it must be set within teh `Animate` componenty or else it will not function and throw an error.
+If your enemy will use an animation, it must be set within the `Animate` componenty or else it will not function and throw an error.

 To preview the enemy in the Scene tab, double click a few times to go to your enemy in the world, and enable their `Mesh Renderer` component to view them.
 Under the `Transform`, you may edit the scale to a size you think is appropriate (you literally have to eye it because the method I use to find exact enemy scales doesn't work anymore).
 The scale of enemies typically lies on a rage of `0.2 to 0.35`.